 The HOME one year goal for the production of new units was six.
 This fiscal year we completed 19 new rental units.
 Our goal for Rental Assistance/rehab of existing units for multi-family rental projects was 22.
 We did not complete any multi-family rental rehab projects.
-The goal for rehab of existing units (homeowners was 33 but we only completed one) We have aggressively promoted the HOME program to homeowners.
+The goal for rehab of existing units (homeowners was 33 but we only completed one) We have and continue to agressively promoted the HOME program to homeowners.